Sangoma, South Africa

 Zanghoma is a small village in Greater Tzaneen Local Municipality in the Limpopo province of South Africa.

-Notable people includes Academician Dr. Professor Abraham Manase, who is a senior Data Management Analyst and currently teaches at Westcliff University in California, USA.
+The village produced influential and notable people, including the popular Academician, Author, Leadership guru, and International speaker, Dr. Professor Abraham Manase, who is also an international senior data management analyst and a professor at Westcliff University in California, USA. www.drmanase.com.

-Principal Lucas Mokoena, Political activist Shaun Mhlanga, Vongani Khumalo and Endlani Mlambo.
+Others are principal Lucas Mokoena, photographer Nkateko Manase, writer Shaun Mhlanga, Vongani Khumalo and Endlani Mlambo.

 Zanghoma village is famous for being a Christian village.